 About Sheet Piling

-Sheet piling is a groundwork technique commonly used in the construction and civil engineering industry.
-This technique involves driving multiple narrow sheets of angular material into the ground to create a retaining barrier or wall for earth retention and excavation support.
+Sheet piling is an effective groundwork technique commonly used in the UK construction and civil engineering industry.
+This technique involves driving multiple narrow sheets of angular material into the ground to create a retaining barrier or wall for earth retention and lateral earth support.
 Sheet piles are typically made of metal, primarily steel, but they can also be made of timber, vinyl or precast concrete.
 Selecting the right sheet piling material and design depends on many specific factors including the type of work being carried out, site conditions, the nature of the structure, water levels and the required depth of sheet piles.
 [1]

 Steel sheet piles are designed with interlocking edges for easy and efficient installation.
 This interlocking design is known as Larssen sheet piling.
 The concept of Larssen sheet piling was invented in the early 20th century by Tryggve Larssen, a Norwegian engineer.
 [2]